Alpha Squad Soundtrack, Stemage, 2011

 It’s a challenge that Stemage rises to with assurance and ease on the Alpha Squad soundtrack.
 Stemage’s approach mirrors that of the game itself, marrying old school virtues with an up-to-date presentation.
-That means: focusing on what was best about 8- and 16-bit run’n’gun scores, and present it with a live band.
+That means: focusing on what was best about 8- and 16-bit run’n’gun scores, and present it with live instruments.
 Stemage duly observes the musical conventions of classic 2d action games and this brings about significant changes to his music.
 His compositions on Alpha Squad are far more melodic than anything he had written up to this point.
 Not only does Stemage find a handful of short, punchy guitar melodies for almost each track.
 What’s more, he’s happy to play them over and over again, building each cue around them to make the most of these catchy tunes and embed them deeply in listeners’ memory banks.

 His approach pays off in spades from the start with opening track “Alpha Squad Theme”.
 Lovingly paying homage to its genre predecessors, it’s a theme that’s full of bravado and just the slightest bit cheesy.
 True, the song relies almost a bit too much on similar variations of the theme.
 But that won’t change the fact that you’ll be humming its melody right after the first listen.

 Of course, going into Alpha Squad, there was no doubt that Stemage also has the skills to pull off more complex guitar material than these ingratiating tunes.
 But what’s so impressive about the Alpha Squad soundtrack is how Stemage doesn’t give into the temptation to turn this solo outing into a shred fest.
 He always puts melodies and concise song-writing first, while leaving space to wrap his tracks into increasingly complex guitar textures.
 In short, it’s the perfect balance between guitar showmanship and melodic instincts.
-The latter often bring a distinct and welcome pop influence through their immediately accessible nature, best demonstrated on “New City”.
+The latter often bring a distinct and welcome pop influence with them, best heard on “New City”.

 That’s not to say that Alpha Squad is lacking in fiery power and steely riffage – far from it.
 “City” will have metal fans giving their neck muscles a good workout with a big grin on their faces.
 Pummelling drums, aggressive rhythm guitars that are served well by a powerful album recording, and an edgy, yet melodic guitar solo: they all make for a track full of ferocious tension that grabs you by the throat from the first second and doesn’t let go — and you’ll be all the happier for it.

+In interviews, Stemage professed to the daunting nature of writing music that had to address a certain location or mood.
+It’s another hurdle that he takes to impressive results on the Alpha Squad soundtrack.
 Examples are plentiful.
 “Jungle” and “Haunted” both create a claustrophobic atmosphere through similar means, but still emerge as distinct tracks.
 “Haunted” takes the aggressive riffs of “Boss” and slows them down to establish an oppressive, suffocating mood.
 “Jungle” ratchets up the stifling attitude of “Haunted” and throws a constant barrage of pulverising riffs at the listener, as the unbearable humidity and walls of impenetrable foliage close in.

 Indeed, the Alpha Squad soundtrack’s biggest artistic achievement might be this kind of variety.
 It’s a common assumption that metal is a fairly one-dimensional affair, with the volume and aggression levels constantly reaching 11.
 Stemage’s beautifully intricate, creative work here proves this stereotype wrong over and over again.
 His melodic metal formula adopts to the game’s different locations and scoring requirements with as much ease and success as any orchestral approach would, resulting in one of Western game music’s best – and most fun – metal scores.